Kalan-Lab/lsaBGC-Pan/README.md

 ### *lsa*BGC-Pan - *mine the pan-BGC-ome of a microbial taxon for biosynthetic golden nuggets.*

-*lsa*BGC-Pan reconfigures [*lsa*BGC](https://github.com/Kalan-Lab/lsaBGC) for easier installation via either Bioconda or Docker (_in progress_) and features a new workflow bearing the same name as the repo.
+*lsa*BGC-Pan reconfigures [*lsa*BGC](https://github.com/Kalan-Lab/lsaBGC) for easier installation via either Bioconda or Docker and features a new workflow bearing the same name as the repo.
 In addition to easier usability, there are some new analytical modules -e.g. (de-)association testing of BGC ortholog groups and GCFs and an improved framework for inferring horizontal transfer.

 <p align="center">
 <img src="https://github.com/Kalan-Lab/lsaBGC-Pan/assets/4260723/3aa3426e-39d6-4d25-91a3-44be288a6ad4" width="300">